SEO

 What is Google AI Mode?

-Google AI Mode is a conversational mode in Google Search for complex, multi-part questions and follow-ups.
-It uses Gemini model capabilities and Google's information systems to synthesize answers from multiple sources and provide links for further exploration.
+Google AI Mode is a conversational experience in Google Search for complex questions, follow-ups and increasingly multimodal or agentic tasks.
+It uses Gemini capabilities and Google's Search systems to generate responses and provide links for exploration.

 How does query fan-out work?